 The risk of pupillary block glaucoma is mitigated by proper ICL sizing to ensure a vault less than 1000 microns as well as the creation of a peripheral iridotomy for current FDA approved models.
-Newer models, such as the EVO (pending FDA approval), have a central port created in the lens, which negates the need for a peripheral iridotomy.
+Newer models, such as the EVO, have a central port created in the lens, which negates the need for a peripheral iridotomy in most cases.